What types of Fastpitch softball bats are there?

 Fastpitch Softball Bats: One-Piece vs. Two-Piece

 One-piece softball bats use the same material throughout the entire design.
 The advantage of the one-piece design is that you get a stronger, stiffer bat that is favored by power hitters looking for as little flex as possible.

-One-piece softball bats have a handle that is a separate piece from the barrel and that the two are bonded together.
-The advantage to a two-piece bat is that it's design allows the barrel to flex at the point of contact creating a trampoline effect off the barrel.
-Two-piece bats generally have less vibration in the handle due to the separation of the handle and barrel.
+Two-piece softball bats have a handle that is a separate piece from the barrel.
+The advantage to a two-piece bat is that its design allows the barrel to flex at the point of contact creating a trampoline effect off the barrel.
+Two-piece bats have less vibration in the handle due to the separation of the handle and barrel.

-For instance, ASA approved bats must adhere to the 98 mph batted-ball speed standard, while bats approved for USSSA and other associations are allowed to have a much hotter 100+ mph batted ball speed and a bat performance factor (BPF) of 1.20 or less.
+For instance, ASA approved Fastpitch bats must adhere to the 98 mph batted-ball speed standard, while bats approved for USSSA and other associations are allowed to have a much hotter 100+ mph batted ball speed and a bat performance factor (BPF) of 1.20 or less.

 * Need help finding the perfect baseball bat or softball bat?
 Our knowledgeable Bat Experts are available by email: firstname.lastname@example.org, Live Chat, or our toll-free phone number: 1-866-321-BATS (2287)! *